-36. Small-Town Health Professional
+37. Small-Town Health Professional

-For returns filed prior to July 1, 2015, a non-refundable credit is allowed for qualified doctors affiliated with a small-town hospital and dentists who relocate their primary office to certain locations, for the lesser of the tax due or \$5,000 per taxable year up to a maximum of five years.
-For returns filed on or after July 1, 2015, regardless of the tax year to which is relates, the credit is for \$3,600 per taxable year up to a maximum of five years.
-Effective January 1, 2018, Act 342 of the 2017 Legislative Session expanded the definition to include primary nurse practitioners as eligible medical professionals.
+A non-refundable credit is allowed for qualified doctors, primary nurse practitioners, and dentists who relocate their primary office to certain locations, for the lesser of the tax due or \$3,600 per taxable year up to a maximum of five years.
+For taxable periods beginning on or after January 1, 2019, Act 338 of the 2019 Regular Session expanded eligibility of the credit to include qualified physician assistants and optometrists.
 The amount of credit certified by the Department of Health and granted by the Department of Revenue is capped at \$1.5 million per calendar year.
 The purpose of this credit is to encourage eligible medical professionals to locate in small towns.

-If a filing extension was granted prior to July 1, 2015, and the return filed after July 1, 2015, but before June 30, 2018, one-third of the reduced portion of the credit may be claimed on the taxpayer's return for each of the taxable years beginning during calendar years 2017, 2018, and 2019.
+If a filing extension was granted prior to July 1, 2015, and the return filed after July 1, 2015, one-third of the reduced portion of the credit may be claimed on the taxpayer's return for each of the taxable years beginning during calendar years 2017, 2018, and 2019.